 241 Marlborough was designed by architect Samuel D. Kelley and built in 1882-1883 by building contractor Samuel Tarbell Ames for speculative sale.
 Samuel T. Ames is shown as the owner on the original building permit application, dated October 9, 1882.

 Richard Olney was an attorney and later would become US Attorney General and Secretary of State under President Grover Cleveland.

 Richard and Agnes (Thomas) Olney continued to live during the 1889-1890 winter season, but moved soon thereafter to the Hotel Kensington at 687 (307) Boylston, and then to a new home they had built at 415 Commonwealth.

 During the 1907-1908 winter season, she was living elsewhere and 241 Marlborough was the home of Miss Ida Gertrude Beal and her sister, Miss Judith Drew Beal.
 They had lived at 361 Beacon the previous season.
-They subsequently travelled abroad, after which they resumed living at 361 Beacon.
+They subsequently traveled abroad, and then resumed living at 361 Beacon.

 During the 1915-1916 winter season, 241 Marlborough was the home of Joseph Grafton Minot and his wife, Honora Elizabeth Temple (Winthrop) Minot.
 He was treasurer of the Tudor Company, a shipping merchant specializing in the worldwide shipping of ice.
 The Minots had traveled abroad during the previous season and their home at 301 Berkeley still was leased to others.
 They had resumed living there by the next season.